Netacea/cloudflare-worker-template-typescript/README.md

 ## ⚠️ Configuration

-Configuration can be performed in `NetaceaConfig.json` file which can be found in the `./src`.
+Configuration of the integration can be performed in the `NetaceaConfig.json` file, in the `./src` directory.
-Here you can find three parameters which need to be properly configured in order to run Netacea's Mitigation Service properly.
+Here you can find several parameters which need to be properly configured:

-  - `apiKey` - is a globally unique identifier required for the integration to call Netacea's APIs.
+  - `apiKey` - the API Key for your domain.
+Provided by Netacea.
+Used to communicate with the Mitigation and Ingest APIs.
-  - `secretKey` - is a string that is being used as a key to access hashed cookies.
-It allows secure transmission.
-  - `timeout` - miliseconds used to determine how long to wait for Mitigation Service's response.
-If waiting time exceeds timeout then the call to Mitigation Service is dropped and only response from server is returned.
+  - `secretKey` - the Secret Key for your domain.
+Provided by Netacea.
+Used to check the authenticity of cookies.
+  - `mitigationType` - either "INGEST" or "MITIGATE" to disable / enable mitigation, respectively.
+  - `timeout` (optional) - the number of milliseconds to wait for a response from the Mitigation API before proceeding to the origin website.
+Default 3000ms.

 ## 💻 Developing
 If you need to extend or enhance the functionality of the Cloudflare Worker, the documentation can be found [here](https://developers.cloudflare.com/workers/).